josephelbert/josephelbert.github.io/_posts/2025-09-30-htb-holmes-ctf-2025-the-watchmans-residue.md

 ## Conclusion

-This medium-difficulty challenge was an incredible learning experience that expanded my skills across multiple domains of digital forensics and incident response.
-Here's what I took away:
+This challenge was an incredible learning experience that expanded my skills across multiple domains of digital forensics and incident response.
+Here's what I took away from this:

 ### Technical Skills Gained